Hamlet: Act 2, Scene 1 – Analysis

 Scene Profile – At a Glance

-- Location: A room in Polonius's house.
+- Location: A room in Polonius's house in Elsinore.

-- Key Characters: Polonius, Reynaldo, and Ophelia.
+- Key Characters: Polonius, Ophelia, with the servant Reynaldo.

 - Famous Quote: